 What is wrong with my swimming breathing technique?
 Probably the most commonly asked question to a swimming teacher and coach.

-Discover the two most common breathing mistake that could be the cause of you getting out of breath when swimming.
+Discover the two most common mistakes when it comes to breathing in swimming that could be the cause of your exhaustion.

 It all comes down to how to breathe, when to breathe and how often to breathe.
 All of which will depend on which stroke you are swimming.

 The breathing technique for front crawl is slightly different to the breathing technique for breaststroke.
 However, there are some similarities too and common mistakes.

 When it comes to swimming breathing technique, whichever stroke you are attempting to swim, there are two common mistakes that many adults make.

 Sometimes we hold our breath, even though we think we are breathing out into the water.
 Our breath is held instinctively without knowing it.
 Then as we swim and need to take the next breath, we have to exhale and inhale in the short second our mouth is out of the water.
 This is not enough time to take a controlled breath and can often result in a mouth full of water, or at best, complete exhaustion.

 Holding breath underwater causes a rapid increase in carbon dioxide in our respiratory system.
 This increases the urgency to breathe again because carbon dioxide is a waste product and needs to be exhaled.
 The net result is more frequent and rapid breaths, which is counter-productive when it comes to relaxed and smooth swimming.

 The solution is to ensure you are breathing out into the water as you swim.
 Breathe out in a slow controlled way without forcing the air out so that when you turn your head to breathe in again, inhaling is all you need to do, and you have plenty of time to do it comfortably.